10th Mountain Division: Italy

-In early March, the division fought its way north of Canolle and moving to within 15 mi of Bologna.
+In early March, the division fought its way north of Canolle and moved to within 15 mi of Bologna.
 On 5 March, while Brazilian units captured Castelnuovo, the 85th and the 87th Infantry took respectively Mount Della Spe and Castel D'Aiano, cutting the Axis routes of resupply and communication into the Po Valley, setting the stage for the next Fifth Army offensive.
 The division maintained defensive positions in this area for three weeks, anticipating a counteroffensive by the German forces.